 Residency: University of Tennessee-Chattanooga Emergency Medicine Residency Program

-Residency: University of Cincinnati College of Medicine — Emergency Medicine
+Residency: Emory University School of Medicine — Emergency Medicine

 Josh Helm, MD